Frequently Asked Questions

 What is Dana?

-The practice of Dana, the Pali word for generosity (pronounced ‘donna’), is a path to happiness.
-Giving is a way to cultivate compassion and self-awareness.
+The practice of Dana, the Pali word for generosity (pronounced ‘donna’), is a practice of giving and generosity, holding a eminent place in the teachings of the Buddha.
+Giving as a way to cultivate compassion and self-awareness.
 It is a practice of offering from the heart, to whatever capacity feels appropriate.
-During retreats, Dana can be offered to the teachers, retreat center, staff, and InsightLA.
+During retreats, Dana may be offered to the teachers, retreat center, and staff.

 Teacher Dana: